kevinstaresdarbon/Weather-Search/README.md

 ## Installation

-If you wish to work on the files for this project you can clone it onto your machine.
-It is hard to run on your local machine given that it links directly to my github pages but you can alter those links if you like.
+If you wish to work on the files for this project you can clone it onto your machine and run it using the file protocol.
+It is easy to run aslong as you have an active openweathermap.org api key that you can supply to it.

 ```Git clone command```
 ```